-Degree: Master of Science (BS)
+Degree: Master of Science (MS)

 Field of Study: Translational Pharmaceutical Science